vessahnjoya/QuackstagramProject/README.md

 After cloning, open the project folder in your IDE.

-Click on the folder, New-Refactor_SignIn and run the class RefactoredSignIn.java
+Click on the folder, New-Refactor_SignIn and run the class Main.java